• Home

 Higher pay is a critical part of the solution.
 “To address polyworking head-on and realize workers may be more lethargic, less engaged, and less productive as a result, first and foremost, employers should pay them according to market values,” Salemi said.
 If that’s not possible, then they should implement other compensation strategies such as quarterly bonuses or incremental raises to make them whole and bring them up to the cost of living, she added.
 Workers are also looking for financial independence and flexibility, so she suggests companies consider those aspects alongside base pay.

 Complicating matters, U.S. salary increase budgets are expected to hold steady at an average of 3.5% in 2026, matching actual increases in 2025, according to WTW’s July Salary Budget Planning Report based on 1,569 U.S. organizations.
-About 31% of employers plan to reduce their salary budgets because of weaker financial performance and cost pressures, while the few increasing budgets cite competitive labor markets and inflation.
+About 31% of employers plan to reduce their salary budgets because of weaker financial performance and cost pressures, while the few that are increasing budgets cite competitive labor markets and inflation.
 WTW is expected to release an updated report this month with finalized 2025 actuals and a refined 2026 outlook.

 Given these constraints, employers need to assume their workforce is polyworking and set clear expectations.
 Salemi suggested codifying guidelines in HR policies and new-hire orientation, then reinforcing them periodically.
 Employers also need to get ahead of burnout.
-“By working multiple jobs, workers may unfortunately reach burnout,” she says.
+“By working multiple jobs, workers may unfortunately reach burnout,” she said.
 “They may need mental health support and stress-management programs.”

 Disengagement is another risk.
-“When workers pursue external employment, they’re not only earning more money, they’re gaining new skills, making new connections, and perhaps laying the foundation for a new career path,” Salemi says.
+“When workers pursue external employment, they’re not only earning more money, they’re gaining new skills, making new connections, and perhaps laying the foundation for a new career path,” Salemi said.
 The question for employers is whether they will adapt fast enough to keep those workers—and their growing skills—inside the organization.

 sheryl.estrada@fortune.com